Warren Feeney: Return to playing

 Following the end of his professional career, Feeney often featured in games for charity organisation the Argyle Legends, a side made up of players all with a link to Plymouth Argyle.

 In January 2019, Feeney represented Northern Ireland at the 2019 Star Sixes tournament.
 Later that month it was revealed that Feeney had signed for Cornish side Callington Town, of the South West Peninsula League; the 10th level of English football.
+In August 2019, Feeney made one appearance for NIFL Championship club Ards during his spell as manager.

 International career

-Feeney is a former Northern Ireland international.
+Feeney is a Northern Irish former.
 He won 46 caps playing for his country, and also made eight appearances at under-21 level.
 He scored his first international goal against Azerbaijan in September 2005, also netting in a friendly against Portugal.
 His third goal came against Denmark in the Euro 2008 Qualifier, heading an equaliser in the 61st minute.
 In April 2009, Feeney scored his fifth and final international goal, the only goal of the game as Northern Ireland beat Slovenia 1–0 in a World Cup Qualifier.